Bonelab/bonelab-website/_members/rachel-klassen.md

 Her MSc thesis was titled "Characterizing Bone Remodeling in Osteoarthritic Bone Marrow Lesions in Human Knees Using Tetracycline Histology"

-Focusing in osteology, she is headed to start a PhD at Memorial University.
+Focusing on osteology, she is headed to start a PhD at Memorial University.